jgschmitz/MongoDB-work/atlas_search_address.md

 **OrgName:** still the main hotspot.
 The explain plan supports the original concern: fuzzy text is producing a lot of candidate traversal and scoring.
 Reduce fuzzy breadth further, make exact/normalized matches first-class, and avoid using fuzzy org-name as a high-weight primary signal.

-Also add Text operator here is an example
+Also add Text operator here is an example the sample they gave showed a full address being put into the search autocomplete is useful for partial matches

 ```js
 So one thing our search specialist is recommending is keep autocomplete, but add normal text + normalized exact fields